draperlaboratory/specgen/README.md

 ## Installation

-Specgen is written in Haskell and can be build with cabal, the Haskell package manager.
+Specgen is written in Haskell and can be built with cabal, the Haskell package manager.
 If you already have cabal installed, simply run `cabal install` from the top-level `specgen` directory.
 This should install `specgen` to `~/.cabal/bin`.
 You can add this directory to your path or move the binary